GRACENOBLE/TSK/README.md

 ## 7. License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the [MIT License](/LICENSE).

+## 8. Additional considerations

+Should you want to interact with your database of tasks, consider installing the db browser for sqlite

+## 9. Contribution
+Just make a pr dude 😎